g-etorri/articles/jncie-self-study/l3vpn-configuration/15-ipv6-tunneling-6vpe.md

   bgp.l3vpn.0: 4/4/4/0
   bgp.l3vpn-inet6.0: 0/0/0/0
 ```
 As you can see, only R3 and R8 will speak family inet6-vpn.
-Ok, I'll say the truth, R3 and R8 already have the VRF configured if they don't have the family would not be shown here.
-But I omitted the number of routers to make this pleasant for me, hahah.
+Ok, to be honest, R3 and R8 already have the VRF configured, otherwise, the family would not be displayed here.
+I've omitted some output to keep things clean.

 The interfaces already are configured and the customer doesn't have any particular requirement, so this service will be simple.
-With this clarified, let's go the configuration:
+With that out of the way, let's dive into the configuration:

 First, let's define the routing-instance and configure the BGP session with the customer:
 ```